Number 24 (2024)

 (2) The Power of Small Acts of Resistance

-• Actionable Tip: Identify one small change you can make to resist negativity in your life—whether it’s improving a habit, fostering kindness, or taking captive of negative/self-defeating thoughts.
+What small change can I make to resist negativity in my life—whether it’s improving a habit, fostering kindness, or taking captive of negative/self-defeating thoughts.

 (3) Healing the Scars of the Past

-• Actionable Tip: Consider journaling or speaking to someone you trust about a challenging experience.
-Processing the past can help you move forward.
+Consider journaling or speaking to someone I trust about a challenging experience.
+Processing the past can help me move forward.

-• Question: What part of your past have you been avoiding?
-Have you fully "mourned" or processed what you went through?
+What part of my past have I been avoiding?
+Have I fully "mourned" or processed what I went through?

 (4) Sacrifice for a Greater Cause

-• Question: What greater cause inspires you to act, and what are you willing to sacrifice for it?
+What greater cause inspires me to act, and what am I willing to sacrifice for it?